eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Knowledge Representation (semantic models, graph databases, etc.)***
 + skill set:
 	- Our AI Labs focus on research in: ***deep learning, control systems, simulation and knowledge representation applied to diverse areas such as: geometry, robotics, advanced sensing, design exploration and sustainable engineering or construction practices***.
 The labs also host product engineers resulting in early productization of our research, so you can see your work in action.
-	- You will be a senior researcher focusing on problems related to geometry understanding, manipulation and synthesis.
+	- You will be a senior researcher focusing on problems related to ***geometry understanding, manipulation and synthesis***.
 	- The Lab brings together AI Researchers, Software Engineers and specialists in various problem areas to create novel AI solutions in all the areas mentioned above and more.
-They work closely with experts in: geometric modeling, simulation systems, robotics, knowledge representation, sensing and computer vision, industrial manufacturing and construction techniques.
+They work closely with experts in: ***geometric modeling, simulation systems, robotics, knowledge representation, sensing and computer vision, industrial manufacturing and construction techniques***.
 	- Explore and develop new Machine Learning models and techniques
 	- Constantly review relevant Machine Learning literature to identify emerging methods or technologies and current best practices
 	- Introduce creative approaches to research topics and generates new approaches, perspectives and solutions to research topics
 	- Plan and design research projects: specifying the problem and defining the project scope
 	- Connect with academics and institutions to build relationships and collaborate
-	- Realize solutions through prototypes
+	- ***Realize solutions through prototypes***
 	- Explore new data sources and discover techniques for best leveraging data
 	- Collect and perform data analysis to validate and further new theories and discoveries
 	- Publish and talk at conferences
 	- Work closely with product engineers to design, develop and incorporate AI solutions into new products
 	- Meet with customers to understand how ML could be applied to their problems
-	- Think strategically about research directions
+	- ***Think strategically about research directions***
 	- Mentor more junior researchers and engineers
 	- An MS or PhD in a field related to Machine Learning such as: Computer Science, Mathematics, Statistics or Physics
 	- Significant doctoral or post-doctoral research experience or 5 or greater years of work experience